 Find an easy tempo for playing a groove or pattern, and use this list to find songs you can practice it with.

 When you find a song you really enjoy playing with, use this list to locate others within a few BPM’s.

 Improve your versatility: Use this list to strategically play songs across a wide range of tempos and feels.
 Use all four feels in the list, and make sure to challenge yourself with slower songs as well as faster ones.
-(You can use this ‘Tempo Spiral’ diagram to help you cover the entire spectrum of tempos evenly, so you won’t have any weak areas of tempo.)

 If you want to increase your speed with a certain technique or rhythm, use songs at a level just beyond your comfort zone.
 As your skills increase, you can continue into higher and higher tempos.

 Help us increase the list of drumming songs for everyone!

 Submit new tempos for songs you like, using the contact form at the bottom of this page.

 Finding the tempo of songs

 It is easy to determine the tempo of a song, with or without a metronome.

 This is the easiest.
 First, try tapping your foot to the beat of the song to find the main pulse (it’s usually a reasonable walking or jogging speed… and for rock music in 4/4 time, to help you find the quarter note pulse, you can usually assume the snare is on beats 2 and 4.)